“You’re on mute.”

 Now that we’re in 2022 and the COVID-19 pandemic is still raging on, everyone’s heard this phrase, and—sadly—it shows how inefficient we still are at remote communication.

-While most employees have stated that they want to continue working from home, 40% of them also said that the biggest challenge with remote work is communication, collaboration, and loneliness that stems from not being able to connect as often with colleagues.
+While most employees have stated that they want to continue working from home, remote work brings challenges in communication, collaboration, and loneliness that stems from not being able to connect as often with colleagues.

 Teams are so used to face-to-face real-time communication that even after two years of being remote-first, some are still struggling to make the most out of remote communication.